-We also believe that knowledge is power when it comes to reducing the stigma of struggling with pornography use.
-By making accurate, current, and comprehensive information available, we hope to contribute to breaking down the social and emotional barriers that keep people from finding help for a porn use problem.
+Knowledge is power when it comes to reducing the stigma of struggling with pornography use.
+By making accurate, current, and comprehensive information available to you, and by offering our guidance when you need it, we hope to contribute to breaking down the social and emotional barriers that keep people from finding help for a porn use problem.

 How do I know if using porn has become a problem in my life?

-Because we are focused on helping people who want to stop using porn to find the right path to quitting, PornHelp has decided not to express an opinion about whether pornography is “good or bad” in a general sense.
-This decision is driven by our desire not to make you, the person who wants to stop, feel judged for or ashamed by your porn use.
-What matters to us is that PornHelp feels like a safe, reliable, non-judgmental place for you to find the resources you need to quit.
+That said, we choose not to express an opinion about whether pornography is “good or bad” in a broader sense.
+We are focused on helping people, who want to stop using porn, find the resources and support they need to quit.
+By not labeling porn as either "good" or "bad," we aim to avoid making you, the person who wants to stop, feel judged for or ashamed by your porn use.
+What matters to us is that PornHelp feels like a safe, reliable, non-judgmental resource for you to find the help you need to quit.

-That is not to say we don't have our own opinions on the topic.
-We just choose not to make them part of our mission of helping you quit using porn.
-If you are interested in learning more about pornography and its social, scientific, and spiritual effects, our Education & Research page contains links to numerous informational resources where you can explore the subject in-depth.
+Not that we lack opinions on the topic of porn, of course.
+We just choose not to make them part of our mission to find you the help you need.
+If you want to learn more about pornography and its social, scientific, public health, and mental health effects, our Education & Research page contains links to numerous informational resources where you can explore the subject in-depth.

 Do I need to quit porn altogether?
-What quitting means is entirely up to you.
-That having been said, in our experience, once pornography had become a problem in our lives that we thought we needed help to stop, we found it helpful to set a goal of stopping altogether.
+What "quitting" means is entirely up to you.
+That having been said, in our experience, once pornography became a significant problem in our lives, we found it helpful to set a goal of stopping altogether.

 Is PornHelp affiliated with a religion?

-No. We do not advocate or oppose any religion or doctrine.
-We recognize some pornography users can find the help they need to quit through faith-based programs of treatment and recovery, and through spiritual reflection and development.
-We also believe that religious and/or spiritual methods may not be what other pornography users need to stop.
-To make sure everyone finds the right kind help for them, PornHelp collects and presents information about both faith-based and non-faith-based options for quitting.
+Some pornography users find the help they need to quit through faith-based programs of treatment and recovery, and through spiritual reflection and development.
+Others find that non-faith-based support works best for them.
+To make sure everyone finds the right kind help, PornHelp collects and presents information about both faith-based and non-faith-based options for quitting, and offers guidance for finding either.

 Is PornHelp political or on some culture-war mission?